 There may be waiting times.
 Information for waiting times procedures is available online.
 See also section on the national patient treatment register.

+Some persons must pay in-service charges.
 The charge for inpatient services is €75 per day to a maximum of €750 per year.
 The exemptions above apply.
-There charges may be waived in whole or in part in the cases of excessive hardship.
+The charges may be waived in whole or in part in cases of excessive hardship.
 There is a set rate for private beds.
-This in addition to inpatient charges.
+This is in addition to inpatient charges.

 The entitlement to services in other EU states is dependent on domestic legislation.
 This legislation is largely determined by EU directives and regulations.
 Individuals resident in another EU state are usually entitled to medical benefits on the same basis as nationals of that state.